L'Hoest's Monkey Cercopithecus lhoesti

 L'Hoest's Monkey is native to east central Africa around the east Congo Basin from Congo to west Uganda.

 It has a mainly black body with white fur around the front neck and cheeks, but a greyish back with a red saddle like the Diana and Roloway Monkeys.
+However, it is apparently not closely related to the Guenon's and may be moved from the Cercopithecus genus.

 Like the Diana Monkey, L'Hoest lives in small, all female groups (plus mixed young) with a visiting adult male; other males are mainly solitary.